stevnw/PhraseWeaver/README.md

 It saves your progress and marks lessons with a score - this determines the boxes colour on the main menu -> hit reset in the bottom to clear this but it saves in:

 <pre>~/.local/share/love$</pre>

+Audio is generated using gTTS python library - there is a script in /res/ which I used to generate the audio.
+You may need to change some of the code - these bits have comments next to them.
+To run this code

+<pre>python gen.py basics1.csv</pre>

+Just replace basics1.csv with whatever your csv is

+This will make the audio and update the csv to include audio paths - automating that task because it is quite long.